datapointio/kokpost/README.md

 # kokpost
-HTTP traffic sniffer and replay
+HTTP traffic sniffer and replay.
+Easily save form data and post it later.

 # kokpost